iAnonymous3000/opensource-contribution-guide/README.md

 - **Search Existing Issues**: Avoid duplicates by checking if the issue already exists.
 - **Provide Detailed Information**:
-  - Steps to reproduce the issue
+  - Steps to reproduce the issue.
-  - Expected and actual behavior
+  - Expected and actual behavior.
-  - Screenshots or error logs
+  - Screenshots or error logs.
-  - System information (OS, versions)
+  - System information (OS, versions).
 - **Use Issue Templates**: Fill out any provided templates thoroughly.

 #### Suggesting Enhancements